 - Complete a concept mapping exercise to narrow their topics

 - Determine which search terms and subject databases are most relevant to their topics

 - Have some time to find articles/other sources.

 COMP 250, 252, and 253 students complete one-on-one research appointments with Reed Librarians.

 Students in 300 level courses are working on semester-long research projects and receive instruction based on the BEAM framework

 Contact Leah, Information Literacy Librarian for more information.

 In addition to integrated library instruction, Reed Library offers specialized instruction through our liaison program.
 Instructors can request tailored, discipline-specific library instruction in support of any kind of research assignment.
 Number of sessions, length, and content is at the discretion of the instructor and librarian.

-Contact your liaison librarian to request a library instruction session.
+To request a library instruction session:

 Contact your library liaison